-Pastured Poultry Chicken Giblets (Hearts & Gizzards), approx. 1 lb - 1 package
+Pastured Poultry Chicken Giblets (Hearts & Gizzards), approx. 1 lb per pack (5 pack minimum)

 Purchase Pastured Soy-Free Chicken!